iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.16.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.intermountainhealthcare.android.connectcare 1 reviews"/>
 </p>

+> Update: 2 hours of down time now.
+I'm trying to see a decent doctor for a misdiagnosis from Dr. Tyler D'Hulst about my hand.
+He said tendonitis but it's turned into a bulge in my tendon and it feels like it split and latched onto an adjacent tendon in my hand.
+My middle and ring finger on my dominant hand will not move independently anymore 24/7/365 is a lie I've been trying to get on for an hour and it just says they're "upgrading my experience".
+I don't see downtime as an upgraded experience!<br> :date: __2021-01-16 10:02:42__

 > Why there is no summary or report of the appointment?
 The appointment was okay, the Dr. said she was gonna send in a request for OTC meds to my pharmacy, got there to pick it up, but of course it wasn't there and they had no idea and since it is OTC just go and pick it up.
 But what?!
 No details were given by the Dr about the type of meds and there is no record of it anywhere in the app.
 So basically the only way yo find out is to have another appointment for another $40....<br> :date: __2020-11-27 22:15:45__

 > It wouldn't accept passwords from two different accounts.
 Connected to internet too.<br> :date: __2020-11-24 07:29:04__